KIMBERLY CHAVALAS CRIPE

 WHY: Runs county’s only dedicated pediatric hospital.

-HOW: With CHOC since 1991, took current position in 1997.
+BY THE NUMBERS: With CHOC since 1991, took current position in 1997.
 Hospital has 334 licensed beds, and 54-bed satellite facility in Mission Hospital and 4,100-plus workers.
-Led 1990s financial turnaround allowing CHOC to regain control of operations, which was temporarily managed by what’s now St. Joseph Health.
-Previously with Columbia HCA Holdings Inc.